openclarity/openclarity/plugins/README.md

 ## SDKs

-You can use one of available SDKs in your language of choice to quickly develop scanner plugins for VMClarity.
+You can use one of available SDKs in your language of choice to quickly develop scanner plugins for OpenClarity.

 ✅ List of supported languages: